ucsd-cse-spis-2019/ucsd-cse-spis-2019.github.io/_topics/github_create_repo.md

 * [Github: Introduction](/topics/github_introduction/)
 * [Github: Creating Repos](/topics/github_aps_writeup/)

-# Method 1 <a name="method1"></a>

-Method 1: Create empty private repo, optionally adding starter code from a link
+# <a name="method1"></a>Method 1: Create empty private repo, optionally adding starter code from a link

 We ask that you create a new private github repo *inside the ucsd-cse-spis-2016 organization* for each lab assignment.
 You and